sarahciston/codingcare/posts/guide.md

 "I'd love to see this outside of the university setting.
 I wish this existed for urban professionals.
 I feel like not all of my Silicon Valley friends would partake in something like this, because they're so burnt out on code.
 But I'm sure there's a lot of people that are still wanting to have this conversation."
 </p>
 <p class="quote attrib">
-—Samir Ghosh, they/them, UC Santa Cruz PhD Computer Science, USC Ahmanson Lab
+—Samir Ghosh, they/them, UC Santa Cruz Computer Science, USC Ahmanson Lab
 </p>

 <p class="quote">